 To Mazda, the perfect driver’s car is one that seamlessly connects the driver to the car.
 Jinba Ittai – a Japanese phrase that translates to the relationship developed between a horse and rider – is at the core of every Mazda vehicle.

 The Active Driving Display works by projecting the vehicle’s speed, blind spot monitoring and other helpful information right above the instrument cluster.
-Its warnings are displayed in red and amber colors to greatly enhance visibility and at-a-glance readability in various conditions regardless of weather and time.

 Just as a horse and rider connect through tactical response, Mazda engineers want the driver to become one with the vehicle.
 All of these details matter because, engineered into every Mazda, is an adherence to the philosophy that driving matters.